SillyTavern/Extension-GroupGreetings/README.md

 1. Open an existing character or a character creation form.
 2. Find a new button next to the "Alt.
 Greetings" option in the "First message" block.
 3. Click the button to bring up the editor.
 Add greetings to your liking (they save automatically).
+4. Optionally, set a selection mode: random or user pick.
-4. Start a new group chat with a character you've added greetings for.
+5. Start a new group chat with a character you've added greetings for.
-5. One of the added group greetings will be picked randomly.
+6. Depending on the chosen mode, one of the added group greetings will be picked by you or randomly.

 > [!TIP]
 > Group greetings are saved to the character card.
 They will be visible to other people if they have this extension installed.